-Investments in the Foundation's portfolio is article 8 excluding one article 6 fund which will be established during 2024.
+Investments in the Foundation's portfolio is article 8 excluding article 6 fund established during 2024.
 However, the mandate as a whole is classified as article 8 in accordance with SFDR.

 4 Sustainable investment principles

 The Foundation takes sustainability risks into account in accordance with the principles for responsible investment.
 The principles for responsible investment are followed in all asset classes, incl. fixed income investments and equities, with their special characteristics in mind.